jtojnar/entries/docs/configuration.md

 # Configuring Entries

 The system currently uses [NEON language](https://ne-on.org/) for creating the entry form as well as setting other parameters.
 The configuration is loaded from `config.local.neon` and `private.neon` files in the `app/config` directory.
+It is also possible to [customize e-mail messages](customizing-emails.md), hook into input fields and modify invoices.

 ## Structure of the config